Written by Tomas Meskauskas on

 Change your homepage:

-Click on the "gears" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove hxxp://www.v9.com and enter your preferred domain which will open every time you launch Internet Explorer.
+Click on the "gear" icon (at the top right corner of Internet Explorer), select "Internet Options", in the opened window remove hxxp://www.v9.com and enter your preferred domain which will open every time you launch Internet Explorer.

 Change your default search engine:

-If you continue having problems with browser redirects to hxxp://www.v9.com you can reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the v9.com , reset your Internet Explorer settings to default.

 Fix Google Chrome shortcut target: